 Most of our competitors have longer operating histories, greater name recognition, larger customer bases and significantly greater financial, technical, sales, marketing and other resources and experience than we do.
 In addition, because of the higher volume of components that many of our competitors purchase from their suppliers, they are able to keep their supply costs relatively low and, as a result, may be able to recognize higher margins on their product sales than we do.
 Many of our competitors may also have existing relationships with the channel partners who we use to sell our products, or with our potential customers.
-This competition may result in reduced prices, reduced margins and longer sales cycles for our products.
-Our competitors may also be able to more quickly and cost-effectively respond to new or emerging technologies and changes in customer requirements.
+This competitions may also be able to more quickly and cost-effectively respond to new or emerging technologies and changes in customer requirements.
 The combination of brand strength, extensive distribution channels and financial resources of the larger vendors could cause us to lose market share and could reduce our margins on our products.
 If any of our larger competitors were to commit greater technical, sales, marketing and other resources to our markets, our ability to compete would be adversely impacted.
 If we are unable to successfully compete with our competitors, our sales would suffer and as a result our financial condition will be adversely impacted.